Dr. Susan Gelman Conceptual Development Lab

 Sarah is a PhD student at the University of Michigan.
 She received her B.S. in Psychology from the University of Pittsburgh in 2017 and then worked as project coordinator of the Social Development Lab at the University at Buffalo.
 Currently she is studying the cognitive and affective mechanisms influencing helping behaviors in infants and toddlers using novel eye-tracking methodology.

 Rachna received her B.A. in Evolutionary Anthropology from Duke University.
 She is interested in the emotional and cognitive underpinnings of social relationships, their function, and how they change over time and at boundaries of social life.
 Current projects include research on social interactions between adolescent chimpanzees living in the wild at Ngogo in Kibale National Park, Uganda, and social interactions between young children and animals living here in Ann Arbor.
 Projects this summer will focus on how children think feel, and understand the minds of pet dogs, and how they form relationships with them.

 Jessica is the current lab manager for the fNIRS laboratory.
-She received her Bachelor’s Degree in Information with minor in Applied Statistics at UM School of Information in 2017 and has experience in data analysis and visualization.
+She received her Bachelor’s Degree in Information in 2017 and has experience in data analysis and visualization.
 She currently assists researchers in data collection and data analysis in fNIRS.

 Valerie received her B.A. in Cognitive Science and Educational Studies from Carleton College.
 Her research interests vary, but she has focused on children’s cognitive and educational development.